Here are some tips on how to get a freelance writing gig with Wisconsin Bride:

 - Actually read the magazine before you pitch.
 Get to know the regular columns and departments.
 In your pitch, explain where in the magazine you think your story would best fit.

-- Pitch stories directly connected to Wisconsin.
+- Pitch stories directly connected to Minnesota.
 Because people pick up Wisconsin Bride to learn more about local wedding resources, we rarely publish stories that aren't directly connected to what's happening right here in the state of Wisconsin.

 - Know the tone of the magazine.
 Wisconsin Bride's writers have unique voices that are professional without being overly formal.
 If you can approximate this style, you might be right for the magazine.